-High Sheriffs can be traced back to Saxon times before the Norman Conquest more than 1,000 years ago.
+The Office of High Sheriff is the oldest continuous secular office under the Crown and can be traced back more than 1,000 years to the reign of the Saxon King ‘Ethelred the Unready’ (978-1016).
 It is the oldest official post in England and Wales.

 High Sheriffs were appointed to act as the sovereign’s representative in their county and wielded extensive powers.
+They could raise the ‘hue and cry’ in pursuit of criminals and keep the King’s Peace by mobilizing the ‘posse’, the full military might of the county.
 Although they remain a symbolic representative of the Crown, many of their original powers are now vested in the Lord-Lieutenant, High Court judges, magistrates, local authorities, the Police, coroners and HM Revenue and Customs.

 In ancient times, Sheriffs sat in judgement at trials and were responsible for general law and order.
 They were later required to collect unpopular taxes and were personally responsible for any shortfall, which is why the role was not always one to be welcomed by the incoming High Sheriff.